PewDizinho/CustomNPCPlus-Script-Documentation/Events/PlayerEvent/ContainerClosedEvent.md

 Modifier and Type | Method | Description
 ------- | ------------- | -------------------------------------------------------------
-IContainer | container | Container closed
+IContainer | container | Container that was closed